ushaliveGitHub/worldRegions/readme.md

 ## To Run this sample in Xcode

 1. Clone or download this repository.
-2. When you run the app first "Allow wordRegions app to access user location when in use"
+2. When you run the app for the first time on a device or simulator "Allow wordRegions app to access user location when in use".

 ## Known Issues